Al-Jazeera reporter killed during Israeli raid in West Bank

-An Al-Jazeera journalist was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early on Wednesday, the Palestinian health ministry said.
+A journalist for Al-Jazeera was shot and killed while covering an Israeli raid in the occupied West Bank town of Jenin early Wednesday, the Palestinian health ministry said.

-It said Shireen Abu Akleh, a well-known Palestinian reporter for the broadcaster's Arabic language channel, was shot and died soon afterward.
+It said Shireen Abu Akleh, a well-known Palestinian female reporter for the broadcaster's Arabic language channel, was shot and died soon afterward.
 Another Palestinian journalist working for the Jerusalem-based Al-Quds newspaper was wounded but in stable condition.

+The Qatar-based broadcaster blamed Israel.
+In a statement flashed on its channel, it called on the international community to "condemn and hold the Israeli occupation forces accountable for deliberately targeting and killing our colleague, Shireen Abu Akleh."

 The Israeli military said its forces came under attack with heavy gunfire and explosives while operating in Jenin, and that they fired back.
 The military said it is "investigating the event and looking into the possibility that the journalists were hit by the Palestinian gunmen."